Sensory nervous system: Somatosensory cortex

 Located in the parietal lobe, the primary somatosensory cortex is the primary receptive area for the sense of touch and proprioception in the somatosensory system.
 This cortex is further divided into Brodmann areas 1, 2, and 3.
 Brodmann area 3 is considered the primary processing center of the somatosensory cortex as it receives significantly more input from the thalamus, has neurons highly responsive to somatosensory stimuli, and can evoke somatic sensations through electrical stimulation.
 Areas 1 and 2 receive most of their input from area 3.
 There are also pathways for proprioception (via the cerebellum), and motor control (via Brodmann area 4).
 See also: S2 Secondary somatosensory cortex.

 Visual cortex

-The visual cortex refers to the primary visual cortex, labeled V1 or Brodmann area 17, as well as the extrastriate visual cortical areas V2-V5.
+The visual cortex is the part of the cerebral cortex that processes visual information.
+Processing in the visual cortex starts in the primary visual cortex, labeled V1 or Brodmann area 17, as well as the extrastriate visual cortical areas V2-V5.
 Located in the occipital lobe, V1 acts as the primary relay station for visual input, transmitting information to two primary pathways labeled the dorsal and ventral streams.
 The dorsal stream includes areas V2 and V5, and is used in interpreting visual 'where' and 'how.'
 The ventral stream includes areas V2 and V4, and is used in interpreting 'what.'
-Increases in Task-negative activity are observed in the ventral attention network, after abrupt changes in sensory stimuli, at the onset and offset of task blocks, and at the end of a completed trial.
+Increases in task-negative activity are observed in the ventral attention network, after abrupt changes in sensory stimuli, at the onset and offset of task blocks, and at the end of a completed trial.